dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
 ##### Types used as task parameters

-We do have a great system to prevent you from shooting yourself easility.
+We do have a great system to prevent you from shooting yourself easily.

 > Make sure that any added types are using the correct semantics.